William-King977/eng84_devops_intro_vagrant/README.md

 * `TERM`

 ### Persistent environment variables
-One of the ways of making the environment variables peristent is to save it into `~/.bashrc` as follows:
+One of the ways of making the environment variables persistent is to save it into `~/.bashrc` as follows:
 * `echo "export ENV_VAR_NAME=contents" >> ~/.bashrc`
 * An actual example I will need soon: `echo "export DB_HOST=mongodb://192.168.10.101:27017/posts" >> ~/.bashrc`